SHEscher/research-project/{{cookiecutter.project_slug}}/code/README_code.md

 ## Codebase

 *Refer to the corresponding code/scripts written for the analysis/simulation/etc.
-Which languages (Python, R Matlab, ...) were used?
+Which languages (Python, R, Matlab, ...) were used?
 Are there specific package versions, which one should take care of?
 Or is there a container (e.g., Docker) or virtual environment?*

 ### Python